vatsal2641/Financial-fraud-detection/README.md

 Identifying financial fraud can save financial losses and personal information leaks.

 ##The main aim:
-The main aim of this project is to find the best algorithm for a particlar kind of financial fraud .
+The main aim of this project is to find the best algorithm for a particular kind of financial fraud .

 Basically there are 4 categories of financial fraud:
 1. Statement fraud